andrewmoise/grits/README.md

 * **link(path, cid)** defines a path to point to a particular metadata CID, overwriting any previous value.
 Linking to `nil` or `""` will delete the given path, removing it from its parent's directory listing.

-`lookup` and `link` will do a good bit of looking within the blob store to execute; you could do that remotely also (by fetching blobs to walk down the tree manually), but that would be very slow.
-Lookups, in general, will return the LookupResponse structure from `namestore.go`, meaning that you can skip the intermediate indirection and do one lookup and then immediately load the content blob for the file without further investigation.
+`lookup` and `link` will do a good bit of looking around in the blob store to execute; you could do that remotely also (by fetching blobs to walk down the tree manually), but that would be very slow.
+Lookups, in general, will return the LookupResponse structure from `namestore.go`.

 #### Atomicity